Is Pepsi Gluten-Free?

 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.

 Pepsi is a soft drink brand owned by PepsiCo Inc. The company was formed following a merger between Pepsi-Cola and Frito-Lay.
 While the parent company originated in 1965, its constituent parties were developed much earlier than this.
 Pepsi-Cola was formed in the 1890s by Caleb Bradham who was a pharmacist, whereas Frito-Lay was founded in 1961 under the ownership of Elmer Doolin and Herman W. Lay.
 During its formation, the former chief executive and president of Pepsi-Cola was named the overall CEO of Pepsi.
 The new company went ahead to report sales of more than $510 million in its first few years of operation, further employing an estimated 19,000 people around the world.

-In 1970, PepsiCo moved their offices from New York City to a new location in Purchase, Yew York.
-This base is found in a building designed by world famous architect Edward Stone and it’s set upon a 144-acre space amid an outdoor sculpture lawn.
+In 1970, PepsiCo moved its offices from New York City to a new location in Purchase, New York.
+This base is found in a building designed by world-famous architect Edward Stone and it’s set upon a 144-acre space amid an outdoor sculpture lawn.
 During this time, Pepsi also became the first company to respond to consumer requests with lightweight, eco-friendly, plastic bottles and further introduced the industry’s first 2-liter bottle.

 By 1994, Pepsi-Cola became the only major beverage maker to start creating and distributing its brands in Vietnam.
 They also partnered with Starbucks to form the North-American Coffee Partnership which develops ready-to-go coffee drinks.
 In 1998, Pepsi celebrated its 100th anniversary with the acquisition of Tropicana Products from the Seagram Company Ltd. It was the biggest ever corporate purchase undertaken by PepsiCo.